Virtual Dub

 above.

-Open the Resize filter and set it up like this then click
+Open the Resize filter and set it up like this then

-OK (this is for a PAL SD export).
+click OK (this is for a PAL SD export).

 If you wish to export at some other size, simply type

-in the other resolution eg 1920x1440, ensuring that it
+in the other resolution eg 1920x1440, ensuring that

-matches the cropped ratio eg 4:3.
+it matches the display ratio eg 4:3.

 Saving/Exporting your video